-Proctoring Service: ProctorFree
+Proctoring Service: Respondus

-Students enrolled in online courses with examinations may be asked to take proctored exams with a service called ProctorFree.
-The University of Mobile has selected this company for all-online testing.
-The student will be required to use the proctoring service ProctorFree for every on-line exam.
-Students who do not utilize the proctoring service will be given a "0" as the exam grade.
-ProctorFree is mandatory for all testing situations when a School of Nursing faculty member is not present.
+Students enrolled in online courses with examinations may be asked to take proctored exams with a service called Respondus.
+The University of Mobile has selected this company for proctoring online testing.
+Students will be required to use this service for online exams that may require proctoring as indicated by the instructor.